syncfusion-content/ej2-react-docs/ej2-react/schedule/data-binding.md

 ---
 layout: post
 title: Data binding in React Schedule component | Syncfusion
-description: Learn here all about Data binding in Syncfusion React Schedule component, its elements, and more.
+description: Learn here all about Data binding in Syncfusion Essential React Schedule component, its elements, and more.
 control: Data binding
 platform: ej2-react
 documentation: ug